Three-dimensional quantum gravity from the quantum pseudo-K\"ahler plane

 \vs

 Back to our case.
 Define the following normal operators on $\mathscr{H}$

 constructed by the above discussion; it is possible because $q_t$ and $p_s$ strongly commute with each other, while $q_s$ and $p_t$ strongly commute with each other.
-Indeed, $q_t,q_s,p_t,p_s$ satisfy the Weyl-relations-versions of the Heisenberg relations $[q_t,p_s]=0$ and $[q_s,p_t]=0$ (and more) which can be deduced from eq.\eqref{eq:p_j_and_q_k_Heisenberg_relations}.
+Indeed, $q_t,q_s,p_t,p_s$ satisfy the Weyl-relations version of the Heisenberg relations $[q_t,p_s]=0$ and $[q_s,p_t]=0$ (and more) which can be deduced from eq.\eqref{eq:p_j_and_q_k_Heisenberg_relations}.

 \vs

 In particular, we have

 We then consider the representation $\pi$ of $\mathcal{C}_{\mathbf{q}}$ on the Hilbert space $\mathscr{H}$: